elatov/elatov.github.io/_posts/2014-08-23-messing-around-with-puppet.md

 ---
-published: false
+published: true
 layout: post
-title: "My Puppet Notes For CentOS 7"
+title: "Messing Around with Puppet"
 author: Karim Elatov
-categories: []
+categories: [os]
-tags: []
+tags: [puppet,linux,centos,augeas]
 ---
 I usually have a couple of standard steps that I do on my Linux machines.
-Since CentOS 7 just released came out, instead of do an upgrade I decide to see if I can just use puppet to apply the necessary configurations to a brand new install.
+Since CentOS 7 just released came out, instead of do an upgrade I decide to see if I can just use **puppet** to apply the necessary configurations to a brand new install.
 Here are all the steps I end up doing.
+This was just to play with the functionality of puppet.
+My modules are poorly written and I will cover how to write better puppet modules later.
+For now let's see what I was able to accomplish.

 ### Remove *rhgb* from the GRUB config
 Luckily there is a module to handle this,  [herculesteam/augeasproviders_grub](https://forge.puppetlabs.com/herculesteam/augeasproviders_grub).
 The module is a provider for [augeas](http://augeas.net/index.html) so make sure you have that installed prior to using it: